You can find here the temporary program of ECPA2019. This program is not in its final form.

 Precision Viticulture/ Horticulture

-Assessment of grapevine yield quality using proximal spectral sensor
+Assessment of grapevine yield and quality using a canopy spectral index in white grape variety

 Presented by Sozzi, M.